 - Confine the spill to a small area.
 Do not allow the material to spread.
 Dike, block or contain the size of spread of liquid spill by using appropriate absorbing material (vermiculite, commercial absorbent, etc.).Should a particular chemical be used extensively in a laboratory, a spill kit is recommended.
 Appropriate protective equipment and cleanup materials (e.g. neutralizers, absorbent, etc.) must be used.
 Commercial spill kits are available that contain instructions, cleanup materials and protective equipment required to safely and effectively decontaminate a minor chemical spill.

 - Carefully remove other materials, containers, equipment from path of the spill.

 - Sweep solids of low toxicity into a dust pan and place into container for disposal.

 - Dispose of all cleanup materials as hazardous waste.
 Waste must be properly packaged in a leak-proof container, sealed and labelled with a hazardous waste label.
-Call Environmental Protection Services (Hazardous Materials) at 416.946.3473 for disposal.
+Call Environmental Protection Services at 416.946.3473 for disposal.

 - After removal of spilled material, if the chemical is soluble in water, the area should be washed with warm, soapy water to remove any remaining residue.